taniarascia/taniarascia.com/content/posts/2020-02-07-continuous-integration-pipeline-docker.md

 ### Tag and publish

 To use one of these images on a production server, you'll want to be able to retrieve it from Docker Hub.
 You'll have to create a repository for the project on Docker Hub.
 Once you do that, you'll have a place to send your image.
-Now you can change the image name you build to your Docker Hub username and repository, plus whatever tag you want.
+You'll have to update the image name to be your Docker Hub username and repository, plus whatever tag you want.

 Now you can build and tag like before with the new names, and `docker push` to the Docker Hub repository.